Onyx-Protocol/Onyx/docs/internal/styleguide.md

 In that case, deciding whether they should be added separately requires a judgement call.
 The primary criterion should be comprehensibility.
 Would they be easier to understand together, or apart?
-(This can be in tension with expediency, this is dicussed more in the “tough example” below.)
+(This can be in tension with expediency, this is discussed more in the “tough example” below.)

 ## Code Review Mechanics